 The beauty of traveling the Atlantic Intracoastal Waterway is the fact that a large cruiser isn’t required.
 Many modest sized boats make the journey quite comfortably.

 The most important ingredient is time.
-With an open calendar, you can enjoy your voyage along the Intracoastal Waterway as it should be taken — slow, and relaxed.
+With an open calendar, you can enjoy your voyage along the Intercoastal Waterway as it should be taken — slow and relaxed!

 There are plenty of wonderful stops along the way, which will enable you to experience the different cuisine, including Maine lobster, fresh Chesapeake Bay blue crabs and oysters, maybe even some New Orleans crawfish or gumbo.
 After all, a man’s got to eat!

-In addition to the beautiful scenery and the relaxing journey, it’s a great opportunity to try some new foods when you’re traveling the Intracoastal Waterway.
+In addition to the beautiful scenery and the relaxing journey, cruising the Intracoastal Waterway is a great opportunity to try some new foods when you’re traveling.

-- How To Navigate The Intercoastal Waterway With A GPS
+- How To Navigate The Intracoastal Waterway With A GPS

 - Cruising The Intracoastal Waterway – Thinking Outside The Boat

-- Transporting Your Boat Down The Intracoastal Waterway
+- Transporting Your Boat Down The Intercoastal Waterway